fcole90/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 Both components would only use the function provided to them as a prop without caring about the communication with the server that is happening in the background.

 Now let's install the [redux-thunk](https://github.com/gaearon/redux-thunk)-library, which enables us to create <i>asynchronous actions</i>.
+You can learn more about why it is useful [here](https://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559#35415559).
 Installation is done with the command:

 ```bash
 npm install redux-thunk